scylladb/scylladb/docs/operating-scylla/nodetool-commands/_common/stats-output.rst

 ------------------------------------------------  ---------------------------------------------------------------------------------
 SSTable Compression Ratio                         The ratio of the SSTable compression
 ------------------------------------------------  ---------------------------------------------------------------------------------
-Number of keys (estimate)                         The estimated row count (based on the estimated histogram)
+Number of partitions (estimate)                   The estimated partition count (based on the estimated histogram)
 ------------------------------------------------  ---------------------------------------------------------------------------------
 Memtable cell count                               memtable column count
 ------------------------------------------------  ---------------------------------------------------------------------------------